 A graduate of Dartmouth College, Dr. Grotas attended Rutgers Robert Wood Johnson Medical School.
 He completed a surgical internship and Adult and Pediatric Urology training at Mount Sinai Beth Israel.
 He is board certified by the American Board of Urology.
-Dr. Grotas specializes in minimally invasive and reconstructive urologic procedures, performs gender reassignment surgery, and provides post-operative management of urinary complications of reassignment surgery.
+Dr. Grotas specializes in minimally invasive and reconstructive urologic procedures, including gender affirming surgeries.
 Dr. Grotas is a Clinical Assistant Professor of Urology at the Icahn School of Medicine at Mount Sinai.

 Dr. Rajveer Purohit recently joined the Center of Transgender Medicine and Surgery at Mount Sinai.
 He is a reconstructive urologist and Associate Professor of Urology.